Recreation therapy internship at the Behavioral Health Center

 The Recreation Therapy Department of the BHC is made up of a team of full- and part-time recreation therapists.
 We provide recreation therapy interventions six days a week.
 Most groups take place on the patient units or off-unit in the Recreation Therapy group rooms.
-Our residential patients participate in outdoor groups and weekly off-campus outings.

 Required learning experiences